-In order to get the highest accuracy from eLoran, a service called differential-Loran will need to be provided in those regions requiring 10 m (95%) accuracy – for example during a Port Approach.
-Differential-Loran works in a similar way to Differential-GPS.
-A differential-Loran Reference Station is set up in a service area, for example a harbour entrance and approach.
-An eLoran receiver assumes that the world is made out of sea-water.
+In order to get the highest accuracy from eLoran, a service called differential-Loran will need to be provided in those regions requiring 10 m (95%) accuracy – for example during a harbour approach.
+Differential-Loran works in a similar way to Differential GNSS, in that a differential-Loran Reference Station is set up to cover a specific service area.
 Radio propagation speed over sea-water is well known and easily modelled [11].
 The land along the propagation path needs to be taken into account because the signal propagates slower over land and therefore is subjected to additional propagation delay above the delay due to sea-water propagation.
 This extra delay is compensated for by providing a table of Additional Secondary Factors (ASF), within the receiver, for each transmitter.
-At some point during the establishment of the service area ASF measurements would be made along the harbour approach and the data processed ahead of eventual publication.
-Section 1.5.3 above outlines methods for providing ASF data.

-For a small geographical area like a Port Approach it is better to measure ASF data, as the accuracy of the data can be guaranteed for the relatively small cost of survey vessel time.
-These precise ASF measurements are only valid for the day on which they are measured because the electrical characteristics of the land changes with rainfall and season of the year.
+During the establishment of the service area precise ASF measurements would be made along the harbour approach and the data processed ahead of eventual publication.
+However, ASF measurements are only valid for the day on which they are measured because the electrical characteristics of the land change with rainfall and season of the year.

 Differential-Loran Reference Stations continuously measure the propagation time of the eLoran signals to the service area and compute the differences between the nominal measured ASF stored within the reference station, and the current value of the ASF measured by the eLoran receiver at the reference station.
-This correction is then broadcast to the user using the Loran Data Channel; the user can then use the corrections to obtain the best positioning accuracy possible.
+This correction is broadcast to the user via the Loran Data Channel; and the corrections used to obtain the best positioning accuracy possible.
 Variations in TOA of the signals also include components due to transmitter timing variations and atmospheric effects; these are automatically lumped together with the ASF variation in the computed differential correction.

 Time and Frequency Equipment

 New eLoran transmitters contain up to three caesium clocks.
-The increased timing stability and integrity of the eLoran signal means that the signal can be used as a precise source of time and frequency for telecommunications applications, power grid synchronization, financial transactions etc. UTC can be recovered to an accuracy of 50ns or better from an eLoran transmission, and the frequency stability is on the order of 10-12 or better.
+The increased timing stability and integrity of the eLoran signal means that the signal can be used as a precise source of time and frequency for telecommunications applications, power grid synchronization, financial transactions etc. UTC can be recovered to an accuracy of 50ns or better from an eLoran transmission, and the frequency stability is in the order of 10-12 or better.

 eLoran signals should be synchronised to Universal Coordinated Time (UTC).